 A process that a Will goes through whereby the Supreme court confirms it’s validity and empowers the Executor to administer the estate.
 With both the above services the initial consultation is FREE then fee is determined.

-If your circumstances change and your existing Willcraft will does not allow for the change, we can arrange minor amendments to the Will costing from $149.
+If your circumstances change and your existing Willcraft will do not allow for the change, we can arrange minor amendments to the Will costing from $150.

 If there is any other matter you need assistance with please call us on (08) 9368 1337 or email firstname.lastname@example.org

 For example, if you have a partner and one or more children.
 The children will receive two-thirds of your estate after the first $50,000 and contents go to your spouse.

 If you have a spouse, no children and your parents are alive.
 Your spouse receives the first $75,000 and half the remaining estate, your parents receive the remained which may also be split between sibling, nieces and nephews.

 Effectively anyone over 18 and is legally able to act can be an Executor.
 Our experience is that often beneficiaries make good Executors as they are motivated to do the job efficiently and settle the estate quickly.